swagmode/Project-Hook/readme.md

 ### Misc
 * [-] Semi Instant Self Revive   -   has some inconsistency
 * [-] Automatic Respawn          -   automatically respawns you once you die
-* [-] Revive Aura                -   will revive anyone who's downed near you
+* [-] Revive Aura                -   will revive anyone who's downed near you | temporarily removed
 * [-] Anti Ragdoll
 * [-] Jump Whenever              -   allows you to jump whilst crouching or downed
 * [-] Infinite Air               -   infinite air underwater